 NHS e-Referral Service

 The NHS e-Referral Service (e-RS) formerly known as ‘Choose and Book’, is a national electronic booking service.
-All GP practice to consultant referrals must be made through eRS as paper and email referrals are no longer being accepted.
+All GP practice to consultant referrals must be made through eRS as email referrals are no longer being accepted.

 The aim of e-RS is to transform the referral process, bringing together referrers, providers and commissioners to provide patients with a choice of place, date and time for first hospital or clinic appointments.